 Have your animal’s collar, licence, ID tags with your name and phone number, microchip, immunization records, veterinary phone numbers, required medications, usual pet food, water, dishes and toys.

-Travelling By Motor Vehicle
+Traveling By Motor Vehicle

 - Make sure your pet is accustomed to vehicle travel before departing on a long road trip.